Hygraph

 #Publish your content

-Once you click on Publish, a confirmation modal displays.
+1. Click Publish at the top-right corner of the screen while editing your content entry to publish it.
+Once you click Publish, a confirmation modal displays.
 This modal will also include any related entries or assets that are currently in the DRAFT stage and may need publishing as well.

-You can continue to make changes to your content entry, and then save it again as many times as you want without publishing.
-When you save but don't publish, you'll see inside of the stages list that the entry is now outdated, meaning that the published version live on your website is different from the latest version in our Hygraph project.
+3. You can continue to make changes to your content entry, and then save it again as many times as you want without publishing.
+When you save but don't publish, it is marked as outdated.
+This means the published version differs from the latest draft in your Hygraph project.

 #Query content